k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 <img src="../images/settings_pii_mask.png" />

-Each **Classification** in this tab is unique, and it includes the following attributes:
+Each **Classification** in this tab is unique and contains the following attributes:

-* **PII** indicates whether the Classification is considered Personally Identifiable Information.
+* **PII** indicates whether the Classification is regarded as Personally Identifiable Information.
 * **Generator** shows which actor or flow is applied by the [Catalog masking mechanism](11_catalog_masking.md) for generating masking values.
 The generator runs in one of the following cases:
   - Data masking
   - [Rule-based](/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md) synthetic data generation